-Anthology movies are thankfully enjoying a bit of a comeback right now.
-With movies like Tales of Halloween and the V/H/S franchise, it’s nice to see more of a specific sub-genre of filmmaking that just wasn’t being made for a good number of years.
+Anthology movies have enjoyed a bit of a resurgence in recent years.
 There was a time when anthologies were considered box office poison and a surefire way to make a movie that nobody would see.
 Even now, they rarely get wide theatrical releases and are next to impossible to produce on TV.
-The American Horror Story format is taking off, but it’s a far cry from the accepted traditional structure of an anthology series.
+The American Horror Story format is enjoying success with the format, but it’s a far cry from the accepted traditional structure of an anthology series.

 In the 1980s, though, anthology movies were commonplace.
-Not all of them were terrific, but films like Creepshow and From a Whisper to a Scream became cult icons.
+Not all of them were terrific, but flicks like Creepshow and From a Whisper to a Scream became cult classics.
 In the ‘90s, anthologies became sparse.
 More and more of them were produced as TV movies instead of theatrical releases, like John Carpenter’s Body Bags.

 By and large, the only thing that can dampen a great anthology is an imbalance in the stories.
 It happens to almost all of them.
 Some of the stories are stronger, some are weaker, some just appeal to different tastes.
 Admittedly, Tales from the Darkside is not completely immune to that.
 One is definitely the weaker of the three segments but the other two are so strong that they easily carry the extra weight.